The New Testament Believer's

-The Scripture above provides insight into one of the most powerful truths in the Bible.
+The Scripture quoted in the graphic above provides insight into one of the most powerful truths in the Bible.
 Most of us read these words and think, "Yes, that's a great perspective about salvation".
-We tend to think that the phrase "in Christ" is only one viewpoint among many others--and that God is providing a variety of examples to help us better understand what His Son accomplished.
+We tend to think that the phrase "in Christ" is only one viewpoint among many others - and that God is providing a variety of examples to help us better understand what His Son accomplished.
 However, when we carefully read the New Testament, a different story emerges.
 The believer's position "in Christ" is not just one perspective among many.
 IT IS OUR HEAVENLY FATHER'S ONLY PERSPECTIVE.

 Jesus said that THE MAJOR OBJECTIVE OF THE CROSS IS TO JOIN HIMSELF, THE BELIEVER AND HIS FATHER AS ONE.
 Yet, most churches teach their members to view themselves separate from God.
 Isn’t that strange?
 We see this truth in the famous prayer of Christ to His Father shortly before His crucifixion:

 "...I do not pray for the world but for those whom You have given Me, for they are Yours.
 And all Mine are Yours, and Yours are Mine, and I am glorified in them.
 Now I am no longer in the world, but these are in the world, and I come to You.
 Holy Father, keep through Your name those whom You have given Me, THAT THEY MAY BE ONE AS WE ARE.
 (John 17:9-11 -- Emphasis mine)